2016 repeat? Trump revives Clinton playbook to battle Biden | WTOP

 Biden allies display something approaching amusement as they tick through the attacks Trump has leveled against the former vice president, including calling him “Sleepy Joe.”

-The campaign is responding with a two-fold approach: detailed defenses of Biden on the merits and then arguing the attacks demonstrate Trump’s own weaknesses.
+The campaign argues the attacks demonstrate Trump’s own weaknesses.
 They point to the Trump family’s ongoing business entanglements across the world while his daughter and son-in-law work in the White House to his weeks spent complimenting Chinese President Xi Jingping before blaming Beijing for the pandemic.

-“People have a really good understanding of who Joe Biden is,” Donilon said, arguing that Trump’s handling of the pandemic plays into arguments about experience, competence and temperament that Biden has made since he launched his bid last spring.
+“People have a really good understanding of who Joe Biden is,” Donilon said, arguing that Trump’s handling of the pandemic plays into arguments about Biden’s experience, competence and temperament.

 Yet similar Trump smokescreens confused Americans about both the Russia and Ukraine investigations.
-And while the unmasking accusations may inspire the GOP base more than persuade swing voters, Trump allies believe it can help negatively define Biden and prove a coordinated effort to thwart a duly elected president.
+And while the unmasking accusations may inspire the GOP base more than persuade swing voters, Trump allies believe it can prove a coordinated effort to thwart a duly elected president.

 “It’s a reminder that Trump is the outsider trying to take on those who were entrenched in power for decades,” said Jason Miller, a top aide on Trump’s 2016 campaign.
 “And if Trump is the outsider, Biden is the insider.”